AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 This finishes the certificate.

+### Optional: How DeepPoly chooses its lower ReLU line

-The lower-line rule is useful for other output expressions, so its geometric derivation remains available below as an optional deeper step.
+April's certificate needed only the upper bound on $h_2$.
+Other output expressions can depend on its lower bound, so the geometric derivation of DeepPoly's min-area switch rule remains available as a deeper step.

 <details markdown="1">
-<summary>Why does the min-area rule select only 0 or 1?</summary>

-We postponed the min-area calculation because April's certificate needed only the upper bound on $h_2$.
-A different margin can depend on its lower bound, so we now derive how DeepPoly chooses between $h_2\geq0$ and $h_2\geq z_2$.
+<summary>Derive DeepPoly's min-area switch rule</summary>

 For any unstable ReLU with $z\in[\ell,u]$, every slope
 $\lambda\in[0,1]$ gives a sound lower line: